Former Wayne Golf Course

 |Closed to the public:||The clubhouse and house/storage areas east of Waynita Way are currently closed for safety reasons.|

 Please follow any additional signage posted in the open space area.

-An initial feasibility study and market analysis is underway to help determine the financial sustainability of building a destination amenity with a public use-component on the Active Use Area on the West side (see map above).
+A feasibility study and market analysis was just completed to help determine the financial sustainability of building a destination amenity with a public use-component on the active use area.
 This effort is led by Jeanie Ashe, Economic Development Manager.
 Please reach out to her with any questions.

 Construction Staging for Sammamish River Bridge Retrofit Project